How do top eCommerce companies use Facebook ads?

 Can you find patterns when analyzing their Facebook ads?
 And what can you find out from their eCommerce Facebook ads that you could use to improve your business?

 Facebook recently added a feature where you can go to any page and see what Facebook ads it currently has running – a helpful insights tool that was instrumental in our research:

 Let us be clear that the data set we used for our Facebook ads research is a representative sample of Facebook ads being run by top eCommerce companies.

-We spoke directly with representatives at Facebook about what we were seeing in our research.
+We spoke directly with representatives at Facebook about what we were seeing in our Facebook marketing research.
 They confirmed to us that they don’t show all ads that a page might be running.